In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 Legs are for the, well legs lol.

-Push Pull Legs, or PPL, for short because I’m already tired of writing it, is considered the best way to set up your workouts by many.
+Push Pull Legs, or PPL, for short because I’m already tired of writing it, is considered the best way to set up your training sessions by many.

 The main reasons why?